Fugitive Slave Convention: Morning session

-The meeting was called to order at 10 AM "at the Free Church" by James C. Jackson.
+The meeting was called to order at 10 a.m. "at the Free Church" by James C. Jackson.
 Samuel Joseph May was chosen President pro tem and temporary secretary Samuel Thomas Jr. May then appointed Samuel Wells, J.W.
 Loguen, and Charles B. Ray to a committee to nominate official officers.
 Later in the convention, official officers were appointed by this committee to major positions.
 Frederick Douglass was appointed to president.
 Joseph C. Hathaway, Rev. Francis Hawley (a woman, pastor of the Free Church), Charles B. Ray, and Charles A. Wheaton were appointed for vice presidents.
 Charles D. Miller and Anne V. Adams were appointed for secretaries.

-Joseph C. Hathaway, William R. Smith, Eleazer Seymour, and James C. Jackson were appointed to nominate people for the “Chaplin Committee”, "whose business it shall be to adaopt such measures, as they shall judge fit to effect his liberation," which might well "require the expenditure of large sums of money."
+Joseph C. Hathaway, William R. Smith, Eleazer Seymour, and James C. Jackson were appointed to nominate people for the "Chaplin Committee", "whose business it shall be to adaopt such measures, as they shall judge fit to effect his liberation," which might well "require the expenditure of large sums of money."

 This committee ended up consisting of around 19 people.
 Some of the committee members included James C. Jackson, Joseph C. Hathaway, William R. Smith, and George W. Lawson.

 A group of women including Mrs. F. Rice, Phebe Hathaway, and Louisa Burnett were appointed to nominate a committee of females.
-This committee would obtain a silver pitcher and two silver goblets to present them to William C. Chaplin, in honor of “his distinguished services in the cause of humanity.”
+This committee would obtain a silver pitcher and two silver goblets to present them to William C. Chaplin, in honor of "his distinguished services in the cause of humanity."